AbigailCastroFigueroa/holbertonschool-binary_trees/README.md

 ## Test

-The following [function](https://github.com/hs-hq/0x1C.c) can be used to print the Binary Tree.
+The following [function](https://github.com/hs-hq/0x1C.c) can be used to print the Binary Tree for test purpose.

 ## Authors